 IT’S A JUNGLE OUT THERE

-The balmy weather this past weekend (-2º F as we write this) made us long for the warm days of August, when we could bask in the pool at the local swim club.
+The balmy weather this past weekend (25º with high wind and blowing snow) made me long for the warm days of August, when I could bask in the pool at the local pool.
 This fond memory of hot fun in the summertime is not shared by Maryann Dunlap.

 No question Maryann enjoyed her time bobbing in the pool at the Ridley Park Swim Club.
 But as she crossed the parking lot to leave, a tree in the tangled thicket on an undeveloped lot next door fell on her, writing a quick finis to her pleasant day.